tnichols217/notes/CSDS 391/W/W2-tln32.md

 ## b

 Say MAX and MIN are playing tic-tac-toe.
-Presuppose
+Presuppose we know MIN likes to try and create a line on the